wukaihua119/MiniHttpd/notes/socket.md

             unsigned long s_addr; // The ip converted from string format to integer format of address by inet_addr() defined in <arpa/inet.h>.
         };

+        // MACROS
+        INADDR_ANY: used when you are binding the socket in server side.
+                    ```INADDR_ANY``` is used when you don't need to bind a socket to a specific IP.
+                    When you use this value as the address when calling bind(), the socket accepts connections to all the IPs of the machine.

     ```

 * **arpa/inet.h** <br/>